 Sec.
-8-23. - Permits required.
+38-69. - Permits required.

-Any owner or owner's authorized agent (hereinafter "applicant") who intends to undertake any development activity within the scope of this Chapter, including buildings, structures and facilities exempt from the Florida Building Code, which is wholly within or partially within any flood hazard area shall first make application to the Floodplain Administrator, and the Building Official if applicable, and shall obtain the required permit(s) and approval(s).
-No such permit or approval shall be issued until compliance with the requirements of this Chapter and all other applicable codes and regulations has been satisfied.
+Any owner or owner's authorized agent (hereinafter "applicant") who intends to undertake any development activity within the scope of this chapter, including buildings, structures and facilities exempt from the Florida Building Code, which is wholly within or partially within any flood hazard area shall first make application to the floodplain administrator, and the building official if applicable, and shall obtain the required permit(s) and approval(s).
+No such permit or approval shall be issued until compliance with the requirements of this chapter and all other applicable codes and regulations has been satisfied.

 Sec.
-8-24. - Floodplain development permits or approvals.
+38-70. - Floodplain development permits or approvals.

-Floodplain development permits or approvals shall be issued pursuant to this Chapter for any development activities not subject to the requirements of the Florida Building Code, including buildings, structures and facilities exempt from the Florida Building Code.
-Depending on the nature and extent of proposed development that includes a building or structure, the Floodplain Administrator may determine that a floodplain development permit or approval is required in addition to a building permit.
+Floodplain development permits or approvals shall be issued pursuant to this chapter for any development activities not subject to the requirements of the Florida Building Code, including buildings, structures and facilities exempt from the Florida Building Code.
+Depending on the nature and extent of proposed development that includes a building or structure, the floodplain administrator may determine that a floodplain development permit or approval is required in addition to a building permit.

 Sec.
-8-25. - Buildings, structures and facilities exempt from the Florida Building Code.
+38-71. - Buildings, Sstructures and facilities exempt from the Florida Building Code.

 Pursuant to the requirements of federal regulation for participation in the National Flood Insurance Program (44 C.F.R.
-Sections 59 and 60), floodplain development permits or approvals shall be required for the following buildings, structures and facilities that are exempt from the Florida Building Code and any further exemptions provided by law, which are subject to the requirements of this Chapter;
+Sections 59 and 60-3), floodplain development permits or approvals shall be required for the following buildings, structures and facilities that are exempt from the Florida Building Code, Building Section 102.2 and any further exemptions provided by law, which are subject to the requirements of this chapter:

-- (1) Railroads and ancillary facilities associated with the railroad. - (2) Nonresidential farm buildings on farms, as provided in Section 604.50, F.S. - (3) Temporary buildings or sheds used exclusively for construction purposes. - (4) Mobile or modular structures used as temporary offices. - (5) Those structures or facilities of electric utilities, as defined in Section 366.02, F.S., which are directly involved in the generation, transmission, or distribution of electricity. - (6) Chickees constructed by the Miccosukee Tribe of Indians of Florida or the Seminole Tribe of Florida.
-As used in this paragraph, the term "chickee" means an open-sided wooden hut that has a thatched roof of palm or palmetto or other traditional materials, and that does not incorporate any electrical, plumbing, or other non-wood features. - (7) Family mausoleums not exceeding two hundred fifty (250) square feet in area which are prefabricated and assembled on site or preassembled and delivered on site and have walls, roofs, and a floor constructed of granite, marble, or reinforced concrete. - (8) Temporary housing provided by the Department of Corrections to any prisoner in the state correctional system. - (9) Structures identified in Section 553.73(10)(k), F.S., are not exempt from the Florida Building Code if such structures are located in flood hazard areas established on Flood Insurance Rate Maps
+- (1) Railroads and ancillary facilities associated with the railroad. - (2) Nonresidential farm buildings on farms, as provided in F.S. §section 604.50, F.S. - (3) Temporary buildings or sheds used exclusively for construction purposes. - (4) Mobile or modular structures used as temporary offices. - (5) Those structures or facilities of electric utilities, as defined in F.S. §section 366.02, F.S., which are directly involved in the generation, transmission, or distribution of electricity. - (6) Chickees constructed by the Miccosukee Tribe of Indians of Florida or the Seminole Tribe of Florida.
+As used in this paragraph, the term "chickee" means an open-sided wooden hut that has a thatched roof of palm or palmetto or other traditional materials, and that does not incorporate any electrical, plumbing, or other non-wood features. - (7) Family mausoleums not exceeding 250 square feet in area which are prefabricated and assembled on site or preassembled and delivered on site and have walls, roofs, and a floor constructed of granite, marble, or reinforced concrete. - (8) Temporary housing provided by the department of corrections to any prisoner in the state correctional system.

+(9) Structures identified in section 553.73(10)(k), F.S., are not exempt from the FloridaBuilding Code if such structures are located in flood hazard areas established on Flood Insurance Rate Maps.

 Sec.
-8-26. - Application for a permit or approval.
+38-72. - Application for permit or approval.

-To obtain a floodplain development permit or approval the applicant shall first file an application in writing on a form furnished by the City.
+To obtain a floodplain development permitor approval the applicant shall first file an application in writing on a form furnished by the community.
 The information provided shall: